 How can we give disadvantaged children a better chance of success?
 A MacArthur “Genius” and one of the top economists in the world (The New York Times and The Economist), Raj Chetty tackles the core issues of American society—education, equality, and government policy—through the powerful lens of economics.
 Drawing on paradigm-shifting research, optimized by Big Data, Chetty’s talks urgently address the way race and social mobility affect child development, presenting tactics and tools for action.

 “[Raj Chetty] has established himself in a few short years as arguably the best applied microeconomist of his generation.”— American Economic Association

 Chetty received his Ph.D. from Harvard University in 2003 at the age of 23 and later became one of the youngest tenured professors in Harvard’s history, before moving to Stanford in 2015.
-He has been named one of the top economists in the world by the New York Times and The Economist.
-He was recently awarded a MacArthur Genius Fellowship and the John Bates Clark medal, given by the American Economic Association to the best American economist under 40, Chetty has received a MacArthur “Genius” Fellowship and is currently a Professor of Economics at Stanford University.
+A winner of the John Bates Clark Medal for best American economist under 40, Chetty has received a MacArthur “Genius” Fellowship and is currently a Professor of Economics at Stanford University.